Medical Repatriation Means Returning Home for Proper Care

 Most insurance providers will cover emergent flights to the closest receiving facility.
 Emergent flights include flights where a life, limb, or bodily organ is at stake.

-Call Angel MedFlight toll-free at 1-877-264-3570 or call International at 480-634-8017 if you’re overseas, and our team of patient advocates will work with your insurance provider to qualify you or your patient for air ambulance coverage whenever possible.
+Call Angel MedFlight toll-free at 1-877-264-3570 or call International at 480-634-8017 if you’re overseas, and our team of patient advocates will work with your insurance provider to qualify you or your patient for air ambulance insurance coverage whenever possible.

 7. Why is it important to transport these patients as quickly as possible?